Unknown (2006 film): Plot

 The police piece together who they believe the kidnappers are.
 They show photos of the suspects to Coles' wife Eliza.
 The handcuffed man, the bound man, and the jean jacket man are among the photos.

 At the warehouse, the gang returns from the money pickup.
-The bound man remembers he is part of the gang and tries warning them of the trap.
+The bound man remembers that he is part of the gang and tries warning them of the trap.
 In the confusion, he is shot along with one of the gang members.
 After the rancher shirt man is pushed out at gunpoint, the others surrender.
 The jean jacket man recalls that he is part of the gang, but cannot accept that he is a criminal.
-He is greeted by the snakeskin boots-wearing gang leader and chastised for letting things go so wrong in the warehouse.
+He is greeted by the snakeskin boots-wearing gang leader and chastised for letting things go wrong in the warehouse.
 A fight broke out between kidnappers and victims.
 Chemicals spilled during the fight rendered everyone unconscious and induced temporary amnesia.
-The jean jacket man is tasked with killing the rancher shirt man and the broken nosed man, and tells them he has to kill them or be killed himself.
+The jean jacket man is tasked with killing the rancher shirt man and the broken nosed man, and says that he must kill them or be killed himself.

 After hearing gunshots near the grave that the bound man dug before losing his memory, the snakeskin boots leader asks the jean jacket man if he is looking at a cop.
 This sparks a memory that the jean jacket man was a cop working undercover in the gang.
-As the snakeskin boots leader looks over to see an empty grave, the broken nosed man comes out of the shadows to attack the gang members.
+As the leader looks over to see an empty grave, the broken nosed man comes out of the shadows to attack the gang members.
 The broken nosed man is killed, as are the remaining gang members.
-The rancher shirt man saves the jean jacket man's life by shooting the snakeskin boots leader, who has a gun leveled at the jean jacket man.
-The police arrive on the scene.
+The rancher shirt man saves the jean jacket man by shooting the leader, who has a gun leveled at the jean jacket man.
+The police arrive.
 The jean jacket man is praised for having survived so long undercover.

-The rancher shirt man turns out to be Coles, the wealthy businessman, and as both are being treated, Eliza arrives and hugs her husband.
-The jean jacket man looks over at the couple, and upon seeing the wife, remembers that they were having an affair.
-The jean jacket man arranged the kidnapping and planned to get rich and win Eliza.
-Horrified by what he has done, he takes the ransom money to the officers.
-Coles introduces his wife to the jean jacket man.
+The rancher shirt man is Coles, and as both are being treated, Eliza arrives and hugs him.
+Upon seeing Eliza, the jean jacket man remembers that they were having an affair.
+He arranged the kidnapping, planning to get rich and win Eliza.
+Horrified and guilt ridden, he takes the ransom money to the officers.
+Coles later introduces Eliza to him.